Hier0nimus/anno-mods-hier0nimus/mods/[Gameplay] Military Attention/README.md

 - Added Care Package Factories to All Military Production Buildings pool which is used by different pools and buildings
 - Add Lead Smelter to the All Ironworks and Foundries
 - Reduced the damage done by the Flame Tower to wooden ships
+- Fixed status icon for Military Prison in the model

 ## New population tiers